tbrowder/PB-Lottery/README.md

 The installed executable file `pb-lottery` is the user's tool for manual operation.
 Execute the file without arguments to see its modes.
 Briefly they are:

-  * latest - Downloads and updates the user's 'draws.txt' file
+  * latest - Downloads and updates the user's 'draws.txt' file (or files'

   * status - Reports the user's current, uncollected prizes for valid tickets

-  * pick - Select a random Power Ball play
+  * pick - Displays a random Power Ball play

 AUTHOR
 ======